svampkorg/moody.nvim/README.md

             icon = "󰑋",
             -- you can set some text to surround the recording registry char with -- or just set one to empty to maybe have just one letter, an arrow -- perhaps!
-For example you could have! 󰑋    q :D pre_registry_text = "[",
+For example recording to q, you could have! "󰑋    q" :D pre_registry_text = "[",
             post_registry_text = "]",
         },